roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-09 ****** byJust_Plain_Bob© "I don't see Eddie anymore.
+"I don't see Eddie anymore.
 I haven't had anything to do with him since you broke up with me.
 I knew if I was ever going to get you back he had to go.
 When I told him that he laughed.
 He said the only reason that he had anything to do with me at all is because he wanted to stick it to you.
 I don't know what he had against you, but I never meant a thing to him.
 It was all to get at you.
 You have always said he was an asshole and he was.

  "I haven't been happy since you broke with me Bobby.
 I miss you terribly.
 I need you back in my life."